openvinotoolkit/model_server/docs/ovms_quickstart.md

 ## Deploying Model Server

-Model Server can deployed using any of the following options:
+Model Server can be deployed using any of the following options:
 1. Download a pre-built container image from Docker Hub
 2. Build a container image with a Dockerfile
 3. Build the application locally from source